2 4 0 T U R B O . C O M

 KONI SPORT

-Koni Sport (yellow single-adjustable) struts/shocks are considered to be a higher level compared to the above Bilstein HD because of their adjustable rebound.
+Koni Sport (yellow single-adjustable) struts or shocks are considered to be a higher level compared to the above Bilstein HD because of their adjustable rebound.

 These front struts must be fitted in a 240 with a bottom strut spacer.